ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/configuration/how-to-disable-tracking.js.markdown

 {PANEL: Customize tracking in conventions}

 * You can further customize and fine-tune which entities will not be tracked
-  by configuring the `ShouldIgnoreEntityChanges` convention method on the document store.
+  by configuring the `shouldIgnoreEntityChanges` convention method on the document store.
 * This customization rule will apply to all sessions opened for this document store.

 __Example__